Numerical methods for Large Eddy Simulation

 In order to follow this course, you need to:

-· Basic knowledge of Fortran.
+- Have basic knowledge of Fortran.

-· Knowledge of numerical flow simulations.
+- Know numerical flow simulations.

 To verify that the prerequisites are satisfied, the following questionnaires must be completed.
 You need to get at least 75% of correct answers in order to be authorized to follow this training session.
 If you don’t succeed it, your subscription will not be validated.
 You only have two chances to complete them.

 - Trainees/PhDs/PostDocs : 350 € excl. tax